 Periodontal disease can also cause any existing heart conditions to worsen.
 This necessitates the use of prophylactic antibiotics in a patient who wishes to undergo dental treatment – especially procedures where bleeding is anticipated (i.e. extractions, implant surgery, etc).
 Your dentist and cardiologist will determine if you need prophylactic antibiotics.

 Due to their effect on the blood vessels, there also exists a relationship between oral infections and cerebrovascular accident – a.k.a. stroke.
 This relationship is based on several studies which evaluated oral infection as a possible risk factor for the disease.
-The results revealed that most patients who have had stroke were more likely to have an existing oral infection compared to the healthy participants.
+The results revealed that most patients who have had a stroke were more likely to have an existing oral infection compared to the healthy participants.

 Osteoporosis, a condition characterized by weak and brittle bones, is often associated with bone loss in periodontal disease.
 The connection is in the drugs used to treat the condition, which can cause some damage to the jawbone.
 As the density of the jawbone continues to decrease, the teeth will no longer have that solid foundation to support them.
 This ultimately leads to tooth loss.

-According to research, the bacteria found in the oral cavity may be aspirated into the lungs and cause respiratory diseases, the most common of which is pneumonia.
+And cause respiratory diseases, the most common of which is pneumonia.
 Such relationship is frequently observed in patients with periodontal disease.